GrigLars/command_line_fu/README.md

     lspci -tv		# Show PCI devices
     lsusb -tv		# Show USB devices
-    lshal    		# Show a list of all devices with their properties lsdev   		# information about installed hardware
+    lshal    		# Show a list of all devices with their properties lsdev   		# Information about installed hardware (procinfo has to be installed) lshw		# Information about installed hardware

 #### How do I prevent a cron job from running over itself if it takes too long?